compasjs/compas/docs/features/test-and-bench-runner.md

 A configurable timeout in milliseconds.
 This is enforced for every callback provided to `test` or `t.test`.
 Defaults to 2.5 seconds.

+**ignoreDirectories**

+An array of strings specifying directories that should be ignored when searching for test files.
+They can be absolute paths or relative to the project root.
+Test files in these directories can still be executed via for example `compas run ./ignored/directory/foo.test.js`

 **setup**